piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## Innovations

-- __TYPESCRIPT RAPID-SPEED NO-TRANSPILATION WORKFLOW - loading TS files in the browser (on-the-fly), not emitting intermediate JS files, it's OK to use only TS files for speed, also when writing your tests, so it means no transpilation step & no bundling step required during development__ _(bundling step is only necessary to create app.js & vendor.js bundles for production)_
+### TYPESCRIPT RAPID-SPEED NO-TRANSPILATION WORKFLOW
+Fast development experience by loading TS files directly in the browser (with typescript-plugin), type-checking concurrently in IDE or in CLI with watch mode, no intermediate JS files transpilation, gives you speed as there is no transpilation or bundling step required _(bundling & transpilation expected only to create app.js & vendor.js bundles for production)_
+(animated gif placeholder...)

+### WRITE TESTS IN TYPESCRIPT
+Write tests in TypeScript - no transpilation required, running directly from TS source files in a command line (`npm test`).
+Test harness using (Tape)[https://github.com/substack/tape] also with Promise support from (blue-tape)[https://github.com/spion/blue-tape]
+(animated gif placeholder...)

+### RELIABLE-HOT-RELOAD
-- RELIABLE-HOT-RELOAD - dev server with hot-reload using [jspm-hmr](https://www.npmjs.com/package/jspm-hmr) - highly reliable and scalable for speed with increasing modules count (more in [Pros & Cons](#pros--cons)...)
+Local HTTP dev server with hot-reload out-of-the-box - highly reliable and scalable for speed with increasing modules count (explained in [Pros & Cons](#pros--cons)...)
-- TYPESCRIPT-TESTING - complete testing solution with Tape (blue-tape) - write and run tests only in TS - no transpilation required!
+(animated gif placeholder...)

+### NO-IDE-NO-PROBLEM
-- NO-IDE-NO-PROBLEM - you can code in Notepad and run `tsc -p src --watch` in command line for fast incremental CLI type-checking or run `tsc -p src` for project-wide type-check, there is no JS emit so it never breaks reliable hot-reload :)
+If you are coding in a NO-IDE environment (notepad/vim) or expecting to have a common way across a team to target a specific version of typescript compiler even while using different Editors/IDEs, you can utilize __CLI type-checking workflow__ using `tsc -p src --watch` command for fast incremental type-checking or `tsc -p src` command for project-wide type-check, there is no JS emit so it will not clutter your project or disrupt different build processes based on various IDE plugins or gulp/grunt based tasks.
+(animated gif placeholder...)

+### TYPED-CSS-MODULES
+My concept to achieve locally scoped CSS styles with some enhancements using (csjs)[https://github.com/rtsao/csjs#faq] Full CSS support with all features like pseudo-classes & media queries, encapsulated in TypeScript (ES6 modules) can be easily imported by your UI components.
+BONUS: statically typed class names helping with auto-completion, simple type-checking, easy refactoring and doc comments.
+EXAMPLE: (about-container component)[src/containers/about-container/index.tsx] and it's (about-styles css-module)[src/containers/about-container/about-styles.tsx]
+(animated gif placeholder...)

 ## Features

 - PRODUCTION-WORKFLOW - npm scripts for production bundling & deployment, github-hooks, linter, test runner etc.
 - TYPESAFE-API-CALLS - type checking contracts of REST API calls - forget constantly checking for API docs and let your IDE guide you
 - GREAT-TOOLING - type cheking for JavaScript and DOM API with autocompletion and docs right in your editor - no more silly typos and runtime exceptions
 - REACT-ROUTER - included `react-router-redux` to store your routing in state for Time-Travel capabilities
 - REDUX-DEV-TOOLS - installed Redux DevTools capabilities with [chrome-extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 - IMMUTABLE-STORE - using `seamless-immutable` for simplicity and backwards-compatibility with vanilla JS (no hassle with `toJS()`, `get()`, `getIn()` in your containers and components)
-- CSS-MODULES - simplest and reliable approach for local CSS styles using csjs - https://github.com/rtsao/csjs#faq
 - BEM & ITCSS - using BEM with Inverted Triangle conventions to give meaning and context to CSS classes

 #### React Best Practices & Optimizations